WordPress/gutenberg/packages/components/src/number-control/README.md

 ### required

-If boolean false, allows an empty string as a valid value.
+If `true` enforces a valid number within the control's min/max range.
+If `false` allows an empty string as a valid value.

 -   Type: `Boolean`
 -   Required: No
+-   Default: `false`

 ### shiftStep